Ajaykarthick24/study-of-basic-gates/README.md

 **Result:**

-Thus all the gates and Truth table  are studied and verified using Quartus II.
+All the logic gates and their corresponding truth tables were successfully  verified using Quartus II software.